Skip to content

 25th July 2024

-Central Bedfordshire Council (CBC) have launched a consultation on their new local plan.
-Residents have until 23rd September 2024 to share their views.
+Central Bedfordshire Council (CBC) is undertaking a consultation on their new local plan.

 What is a Local Plan?